 The Beach of Casalborsetti

-Do you want the word ‘freedom’ to have a deeper meaning?
-Do you want to be embraced by nature, to be so close to the sea to hear its sound?
-Then, Casal Borsetti is your haven: a long stretch of sand enclosed by gentle dunes and a luxuriant pine forest, with a series of well-equipped camping parks (as the one where Edo works).
+If you want to be surrounded by nature and yet so close to the sea to be able to hear its sound, then, Casal Borsetti is your haven: a long stretch of sand enclosed by dunes and a lush pine forest, with a series of well-equipped camping parks (as the one where Edo works).

 It’s not so easy to get there if you don’t pick the right track.
 No wonder why Ale and Summer meet here to spend their last day together…